-Dental Implant Costs in Bend
+Dental Implant Costs – Bend, OR

 Cost is a major contributing factor that influences patients’ decisions to elect a specific dental treatment.
 For more advanced services like implant supported tooth replacement, the high price tag can be a real deterrent.
 While we understand that the costs of these restoration options are high, the rewards significantly outweigh the price.
 Implant supported tooth replacement is the only restoration option that is self-supporting.
 That means your surrounding teeth and oral structures aren’t adversely impacted.
-Implant posts also provide necessary stimulation to gums and jawbone tissue, ensuring patients maintain healthy soft tissue volume and jawbone density.
+Implant posts also provide the necessary stimulation to gums and jawbone tissue, ensuring patients maintain healthy soft tissue volume and jawbone density.
 Best of all, these natural looking and functioning restorations will last for two decades or longer with proper care.
 Many patients keep their implant restorations for the rest of their lives.

 While there are many benefits to implant supported tooth replacement, no service is right for every patient.
 If you want to learn more about dental implant supported tooth replacement, call Ponderosa Dental Center in Bend to schedule a treatment consultation.
 During this consultation appointment, we’ll work with you to create a personalized treatment plan to fully renew your healthy, natural smile function.